A DAY TRIP TO GELMERSEE IN SWITZERLAND

 - Small dogs do not need a ticket.
 Dogs taller than 30cm pay 50%

-When I checked for this post, I could not see any discounts for Swiss Travel Pass or Half Fare Pass Holders.
+When I checked for this post, there were NO discounts for Swiss Travel Pass or Half Fare Pass Holders.

 When you book your ticket, you will get a fixed time for your rides.
 You need to take the funicular at the exact time and be there at least 15 minutes earlier to pick up your ticket (if you have an online ticket, you need to exchange that).